kellifeeser/ksu-paired-amplicon-workflow/docs/github_PAM_Clusters.md

 #### Fun {.unnumbered .tabset}

 Note the density of cluster 1 (now F1) - I'll investigate that further below.
-Fungal clusters have now been relabeled in an intuitive order based on decreasing similiarities to F1.\
+Fungal clusters have now been relabeled in an intuitive order based on decreasing mean similiarity to F1.\